jasperlepardo/jasperlepardo/content/project/accessible-kitchen-display-system.md

 ## Research

 I've done some readings, how other system promote inclusivity in terms of there status.
 I found a very interesting study done by Trello which relates very much to me. ​​​​​​

+## Expected Outcomes:

+1. Improved Accessibility: The integration of textures into banners will enhance accessibility by providing an alternative visual cue that can be perceived by users with color vision deficiencies.
+2. Enhanced User Experience: By prioritizing accessibility, we aim to create a more inclusive and user-friendly experience for all individuals interacting with our system.
+3. Compliance with Accessibility Standards: Ensure compliance with accessibility standards such as WCAG, demonstrating our commitment to providing equitable access to digital resources.

+## Conclusion:

+The inclusion of textures in our banners represents a proactive step towards improving accessibility and ensuring that our system is accessible to all users, regardless of their color vision abilities.
+By prioritizing inclusivity in our design and development processes, we can create a more accessible and equitable digital environment for all individuals.